-XVI.
-POWER LINE CORRIDOR PARALLEL TO MONTGOMERY ROAD
+POWER LINE CORRIDOR PARALLEL TO MONTGOMERY ROAD XVI.

 Field Review: The field investigation indicated that this would be an ideal location to construct a bicycle path.
-The terrain is generally rolling with reasonable grades observed along the
+The terrain is generally rolling with

 Construct path along power line corridor parallel to Montgomery Road would be a suitable location to construct a bicycle path.
 There were reasonable grades observed along Long Gate Parkway, and bicycle lanes could be added with minimal striping.